-- Copying it to a JES procedure library, such as SYS1.
-PROCLIB - Using the JCLLIB JCL statement in the job JCL to include the SUNVSAMP library in the procedure library search order.
+- Copying it to a JES procedure library, such as SYS1.PROCLIB - Using the JCLLIB JCL statement in the job JCL to include the SUNVSAMP library in the procedure library search order.

+'''

 //jobname JOB . . .

 // JCLLIB ORDER=UNV.SUNVSAMP

 //STEP1 EXEC UCRPRC

+'''

 Universal Command Manager for z/OS uses a configuration file for system-wide customizations.
-The configuration file is a sequential file that is allocated to ddname UNVCONF in the batch job's JCL.
-The default configuration file is member UCMCFG00 of the UNVCONF library.
+The configuration file is member UCMCFG00 in the UNVCONF library allocated to ddname UNVCONF in the Universal Broker's started task JCL procedure.